leozhangcs/leozhangcs.github.io/index.md

 {::options parse_block_html="true" /}
 <details>
 <summary markdown="span">Older News</summary>

+[Dec-25] Thrilled to share that I have been promoted to __Associate Professor__ at Griffith University!

+[Dec-25] Our new work __Poisoning-based Link Inference Attacks Against Federated Graph Neural Networks__ has been accepted to the _26th Privacy Enhancing Technologies Symposium (PETS 2026)_!
+Congrats to Guizhen!

+[Nov-25] Three of our works have been accepted to AAAI-26.
+Congrats to Lulu, Yuhang and Shuyu!

+[Sep-25] Three of our works have been accepted to NeurIPS-25.
+Speical congratulations to Ziqi for his spotlight paper: __Vanish into Thin Air: Cross-prompt Universal Adversarial Attacks for SAM2__!

+[Sep-25] I am honored to serve as a __Program Committee member__ for CCS-26 (Machine Learning and Security Track).
+Excited to review your outstanding work!

 [Sep-25] Our new work __FLAME: Flexible and Lightweight Biometric Authentication Scheme in Malicious Environments__ has been accepted to the 2025 _Annual Computer Security Applications Conference (ACSAC)_!
 Congrats to Fuyi!